Custom-Elements/glg-employment/README.md

 #glg-employment
-Encapsulates all of the (somewhat bizarre) logic around capturing the data necessary to create an lead / cm employment record.
+Encapsulates all of the (somewhat bizarre and commonly used) logic around capturing the data necessary to create an lead / cm employment record.
 Handles the validation and implicity relationship between fields like `endDate` and `isCurrent`.
+Also tried to minimize the amount of clicky input needed to get a record entered since this is so heavily used.

 #### TODO: Allow for prebinding so it's usable for edits as well.
-Could also
-probably integrate taxonomizer as the new one is built out
+Could also probably integrate taxonomizer as the new one is built out